Fall in love with autumn in Scotland and find out why it’s a perfect time for visiting Scottish cities and the countryside.

 #8 Find the perfect photo opportunities

-Walk in the Enchanted forest of Pitlochry, watch the fireworks in the Guy Hawkes night or dance the night away on the Ceilidh.
+Walk in the Enchanted Forest of Pitlochry, watch the fireworks on the Guy Hawkes night, or dance the night away on the Ceilidh.
 There’s plenty to do to keep you busy in autumn in Scotland.

 #10 Discover the beautiful waterfalls in Scotland

-Everyone knows, that waterfalls look more spectacular when it rains and it rains quite a lot in autumn in Scotland 😉
+Everyone knows, that waterfalls look more spectacular when it rains and it rains quite a lot in autumn in Scotland.
+There is more water in the waterfalls, and there are quite a few of them to visit in Scotland.

 And if it rains, you can see a beautiful rainbow.